BartleyR/dotfiles/README.md

 ## Configuration Files
 - `config/.exports`: Contains configuration paths and variables
+- `config/.exports.local`: [optional] Contains local configuration paths and variables that should not be synced across machines

 ## Dotfiles
 - `home/.aliases`: Contains aliases that are sourced in `.zshrc`